aphan17/autos/README.md

 }
 ```

-Getting a list of manfacturers return value:
+Getting a list of manufacturers return value:
 ```
 {
   "manufacturers": [